munukoti97/Kalaha-AI-Game/README.md

 * Time to AI move is 5 seconds
 * Alpha-Beta Pruning (with move ordering in order to improve pruning)
 * Opening book for choosing the first move
+Project in Artificial Intelligence to train the AI agent.